text © Don Davis

 by following it's defeat in the first World War, so pouring money

-into developing such vehicles could proceed without raising undue
+into developing such vehicles could proceed without raising international

 alarm.
 Within a few years working liquid fuel rockets were